 Filling the gaps around a window frame is usually a fairly quick and simple task, so there is no reason to put it off.
-As a general rule, always use the same material that has been used around the rest of the frame to fill any gaps.
+As a general rule, always use the same material that has been used around the rest of the frame to previously fill any gaps.

-Filling Gaps using Mortar
+Filling Gaps Around Windows Frames Using Mortar

 Exterior gaps wider than about 10 mm should ideally be filled with mortar.
 You can buy ready-mixed mortar in fairly small bags, which are ideal for jobs like this.
-Mix up the mortar following the manufacturers instructions and then use a stiff brush to clean up any dust and loose material around the gap.
+Mix up the mortar following the manufacturer’s instructions and then use a stiff brush to clean up any dust and loose material around the gap.
 Brush or spray the gap with water until the inside is damp.

 Using a small trowel, press the mortar into the gap until it is filled.
 Use the face of the trowel to smooth the mortar flat and level with the surrounding brickwork.
 You now need to allow the mortar to dry completely.
 It is a good idea to further seal the window frame with frame sealant.

-Filling Gaps with Decorators Caulk
+Filling Gaps Around Windows with Decorators Caulk

 Filling Gaps with Frame Sealant

 Small gaps around a window frame (less than 10 mm) can be filled using frame sealant.
-Frame sealant is available in several different colours including white, grey, brown and transparent, and usually comes in a tube which needs to be fitted into a cartridge gun.
+Frame sealant is available in several different colours including white, grey, brown, and transparent, and usually comes in a tube that needs to be fitted into a cartridge gun.
 You can also buy it in tubes that are applied by turning a screw cap on the bottom if you do not have a cartridge gun.

 Cut the nozzle on the tube of frame sealant at an angle and, depending on how wide the gap is, either close to the tip or slightly further back to produce a large bead.
 Brush all around the frame using a stiff brush and then start to apply the sealant.
 Aim the nozzle into the gap and try to keep your movements smooth as you work along it.

-Hopefully your bead of sealant is smooth and even, but if not, wet your finger and run it along the bead to smooth and flatten it.
+Hopefully, your bead of sealant is smooth and even, but if not, wet your finger and run it along the bead to smooth and flatten it.
 Let the sealant dry for the recommended time (up to 3 weeks) and you can then paint over it if required.
-If you are filling cracks with mortar as described above, it is a good idea to further seal the frame with sealant once the mortar is dry.
+If you are filling cracks with mortar as described above, it is a good idea to further seal the frame with a sealant once the mortar is dry.

-Dealing with Large Gaps
+Dealing with Large Gaps Around a Window Frame

 If you have very large gaps around a window, you can fill them using expanding foam.
-Expanding foam is almost perfect for filling large gaps around windows as it allows for a degree of movement without cracking or breaking.
+Expanding foam is perfect for filling large gaps around windows as it allows for a degree of movement without cracking or breaking.
 It can also provide a good moisture barrier between the brickwork and the window frame.

 Carefully inject the foam right into the gap until it fills up and expands well outside of the hole.
 The foam will expand into all of the cracks and crevices inside the hole and provide a really good seal.
 When the foam has fully set, you can trim it off, sand it down and even plaster and paint over it.